 \subsection{Reliable Sample Selection}

 Small-loss sample selection is a widely adopted strategy for noise-robust learning.
-During early training, models tend to fit correctly labeled “clean” samples first, while noisy samples typically yield higher loss values \cite{arpit2017closer}.
-Building on this idea, Han et al. \cite{han2018co} introduced the Co-Teaching framework, where two networks are jointly trained and exchange small-loss samples for mutual supervision.
-Wei et al. proposed JoCoR \cite{wei2020combating}, which adds co-regularization to maintain prediction consistency alongside low-loss selection.
-Zhang et al. \cite{zhang2020robust} extended Co-teaching to Tri-teaching, where three networks are trained simultaneously, with each pair collaboratively selecting reliable samples to guide the third.
-Fang et al. \cite{fang2023reliable} further proposed a collaborative learning framework where two models clean and distill reliable knowledge from each other using consistency-based regularization.
-Despite their effectiveness and structural simplicity, these methods rely on loss values as indicators for label correctness, may lead to the unintended removal of "high-loss clean samples" near ambiguous boundaries or complex structures.
+During early training, models tend to fit correctly labeled “clean” samples first, while noisy samples typically yield higher loss values {{\citep{arpit2017closer}}}.
+Building on this idea, {{\cite{han2018co}}} introduced the Co-Teaching framework, where two networks are jointly trained and exchange small-loss samples for mutual supervision.
+Building on Co-Teaching, {{\cite{wei2020combating}}} proposed JoCoR, which adds co-regularization to maintain prediction consistency alongside low-loss selection.

+{{\cite{zhang2020robust}}} extended Co-teaching by training three networks simultaneously, with each pair collaboratively selecting reliable samples to guide the third. {{\cite{fang2023reliable}}} further proposed a collaborative learning framework, where two models clean and distill reliable knowledge from each other using consistency-based regularization.
+Despite their effectiveness and structural simplicity, these methods rely on loss values as indicators for label correctness, which may lead to the unintended removal of "high-loss clean samples" near ambiguous boundaries or complex structures.
 This not only restricts the model’s ability to learn fine-grained details but also ignores potentially valuable image information present in noisy regions.